 Crowdfunding is all about community and so often, writers find themselves trying to build a community from scratch.
 It’s much much much easier to build momentum, rally positive energy, and battle the self-doubt when there is a network of like-minded people doing the same thing at the same time. (the whole, A rising tide lifts all ships, concept).

-If this sounds like a concept that would be of interest to you—an online course with guided expert mentorship and supportive peers—then click here to schedule a no-pressure information-only 20-minute call with me to find out more or send me an email here.
+If this sounds like a concept that would be of interest to you—an online course with guided expert mentorship and supportive peers—then click here to schedule an information-only 20-minute call with me to find out more or send me an email here.

-If you’re serious about getting your book fully funded in March or April, then click here to find out more.
+If you’re serious about getting your book fully funded in the next few months, then click here to find out more.